Emotional and Spiritual Maturity (Module Three)

 · The meeting – what went well?
 What would you do differently?

-Same groups.
-First, what did you learn about your stance in the parish?
+Groups - 1) Share what you learned in your reflection on the Presence in Providence model.
+2) around 9:40 take a break 3) First, what did you learn about your stance in the parish?
 Any surprises?
 How did the assessment of others match your assessment of yourself?
+You were to use these instructions.

 Before Session 5